csvikram44/route_controller/README.md

-# Route and Controller - Magento2
+# Frontend / Backend - Route and Controller - Magento2
 Display categories on custom route using controller.